 - Submit all images (named Fig 1, Fig 2, etc.) as separate attachments.
 Indicate their appropriate location in the text and incorporate, on a separate line: ‘Fig. #’ and the desired caption text.

 - Only digital images are accepted.
 Digital images must have at least 300 dpi (dots per inch) with a maximum pixel width of 940.
-Files with the formats TIF, EPS and JPG are suitable; PDF files will not be accepted.
+Files with the format JPEG are suitable; PDF and other file types will not be accepted.
 The production coordinator will determine the quality of the digital images.

 - NB Colour may be used, but keep in mind that de PoD version and the .pdf prints for users at home will be black and white.
 Use contrasting colours or symbols if possible.

 - Offer alternative paths through your article.
-However, remember that articles can be published in Printing on Demand and they need to be suitable for paper version as well as for digital version.
+However, remember that articles will be published as PDFs and they need to be suitable for paper version as well as for digital version.

 - Files are linked together in various ways.
 We may also add links to your article once it has been submitted to us.

-- If you would like to include video clips in your article, please provide us with an embed code and the particular location where the clip should appear.
+- If you would like to include video clips in your article, please provide us with a direct link and the particular location where the clip should appear.
+We can only accept links from video clips streaming on Vimeo or YouTube.

 - Grouped in author last name-alphabetical order at the end of the essay.